adedejimayowa27-gif/Mayorcity-B-F-AI/README.md

 4. No build step is required — it's plain HTML/CSS/JS.
 5. Optional: set `GROQ_MODEL` too if you want a model other than the default (`openai/gpt-oss-120b`).
+6. `feedback.js` needs no environment variables — it just logs to the function's own logs.
+7. Once you have a real deployed URL, replace `REPLACE_WITH_YOUR_DOMAIN` in `site/robots.txt` and `site/sitemap.xml` with it (search-engine files, not required for the app to work, but worth doing before you rely on organic search).

 ## Local testing